-If you're new to lucid dreams and OBEs and you're wondering what to do first, well here it is.
-Here is the big secret that I wish I had known when I first got started with lucid dreams and OBEs.
-You're about to find out why waking sleep paralysis is the holy grail for new OBEers because it's how you can access your subconscious without having to practice using any visualizations at all.
+Here's the big secret that I wish I had known when I first got started with lucid dreaming.
+You're about to find out why waking sleep paralysis is the holy grail for lucid dreamers and out of body explorers because it's how you can access an unconscious state without having to use any visualizations at all.

-Normally you're not aware that of this happening because by the time your body shuts itself down in sleep paralysis, your mind is already asleep and unaware of what's happening.
-In other words you enter a state of 'body awake/mind asleep' before entering 'body asleep, mind asleep'.
+You're not aware that of this happening because by the time your body shuts itself down into sleep paralysis, your mind is already asleep and unaware of what's happening.

-The whole trick to lucid dreaming is to enter a subconscious focus without losing awareness.
+The whole trick to lucid dreaming is to enter a unconscious focus without losing awareness.
 Here's how waking sleep paralysis does this for you.

-When you're awake your brain is in what's called a 'beta' state.
-Beta means your dominant electrical brain waves are oscillating at around 16 to 31 cycles per second.
+When you're awake, your brain is in what's called a 'beta' state.
+Beta means your dominant electrical brainwave frequencies are oscillating at around 16 to 31 cycles per second.

 When you enter sleep paralysis, your brain automatically puts itself in "dream mode" which is called a 'theta' state.
 Theta is slower than beta and is around 4 to 7 cycles per second.

-Knowing this secret allows you to avoid one of the major mistakes most people make when first starting out in OBEs.
+Knowing this secret allows you to avoid one of the major mistakes most people make when attempt to have OBEs.

-You then use exit techniques we'll cover later to convert waking sleep paralysis into an OBE and separate from your physical body.
+Then you'll choose an exit techniques to convert waking sleep paralysis into an OBE (or lucid dream).

-Now, how do you do that?
-The way you'll usually become aware of sleep paralysis is that you wake up in it and find you can't move or make a sound.
+The way you'll usually become aware of sleep paralysis is that you wake up in it... and find you can't move or make a sound.

-This feeling also usually makes it feel like it's harder to breathe but it's actually a natural sleep process.
+This feeling also usually makes it feel like it's harder to breathe, but remember it's actually a natural sleep process.
 Sleep paralysis happens every single time you fall asleep.

 If you enter sleep paralysis and decide you want break free and wake up, simply change your breathing pattern to something other than the sleep breathing pattern your body is in.
 The most effective way I have found to do this is to begin breathing deeply and slowly.

 Sleep apnea basically means that you stop breathing when you're asleep.
-So this is one of the side benefits of using waking sleep paralysis to have OBEs: you'll find out whether or not you have sleep apnea.
+So this is an added bonus of using waking sleep paralysis to have OBEs: you'll find out whether or not you have sleep apnea.

 When this happens you're actually aware of the process your body goes through when it falls asleep.
-This is our main secret trick for doing visualization-free lucid dreams and OBEs.
+This is the big secret for having visualization-free lucid dreams and OBEs.
 This transition is the most important skill to learn in this part of the course.

 The Fundamental Theorem of Sleep Paralysis is that if you wake up and fall asleep without moving at all, sleep paralysis becomes extremely likely.

-Nick Newport is the author of Lucidology, a website dedicated to teaching people how to have lucid dreams and out of body experiences from a waking state.
-To learn more about Nick Newport's visualization and timer techniques, subscribe to his website for free at Lucidology.com.
+Nick Newport is the author of Lucidology, a website that teaches how to have lucid dreams and out of body experiences from a waking state.